 Joe is admitted to practice before the courts of the District of Columbia, the United States District Court for the District of Columbia, the United States District Court for the District of Maryland, and the United States Court of Federal Claims.
-He grew up in Pittsburgh and now lives in Alexandria, Virginia with his wife and daughter.
+He grew up in Pittsburgh and now lives in Alexandria, Virginia with his wife and three kids.

 Marcel A, Mackintosh B, Postma P, Cusack R, Vuckovich J, Nimmo-Smith I, Cox SM.
 Is susceptibility to perceptual migration and fusion modality-specific or multimodal?
 Neuropsychologia.
 2006;44(5):693-710.
 Epub 2005 Oct 18.

 - Case Number 16-1472V: Influenza (Flu) Vaccine; Shoulder Injury Related to Vaccine Administration (SIRVA)

 - Case Number 17-346V: Influenza (Flu) Vaccine; Shoulder Injury Related to Vaccine Administration (SIRVA)

 - Case Number 17-349V: Influenza (Flu) Vaccine; Shoulder Injury Related to Vaccine Administration (SIRVA)

 - Case Number 17-780V: Influenza (“Flu”) Vaccine; Guillain-Barre Syndrome (“GBS”)

 - Case Number 17-728V: Influenza (Flu) Vaccine; Shoulder Injury Related to Vaccine Administration (SIRVA)